o19s/pdf-discovery-demo/README.md

 # PDF.JS End-to-End Search / Snippets / Highlighting

-This is a demonstration project that leverages the Solr Payload Component from https://github.com/o19s/payload-component and the Offset Highlighter Component from https://github.com/o19s/offset-hl-formatter to make PDF documents both searchable and have highlighting of text in context.
+This is a demonstration project that leverages the Solr Payload Component from https://github.com/o19s/payload-component and the Offset Highlighter Component from https://github.com/o19s/offset-hl-formatter, as well as [pdf.js](https://mozilla.github.io/pdf.js/) to make PDF documents searchable and have highlighting of matches with the text in context of the PDF.

+## Online Demo!

+Checkout how amazing this is at http://pdf-discovery-demo.dev.o19s.com:8080/ ;-)

 ## Quickstart!